 It is difficult to evaluate the extent to which a government could reverse the long-term decline in manufacturing and trend towards the service sector.

-In the 1970s, government was more interventionist – even propping up failing industries with subsidies, but this was widely agreed to have been a failure, with government subsidy providing an excuse to avoid painful restructuring.
+In the 1970s, the government was more interventionist – even propping up failing industries with subsidies, but this was widely agreed to have been a failure, with government subsidy providing an excuse to avoid painful restructuring.
 Since the 1980s, industrial subsidies have been minimal, and it is not really suggested as a serious policy.

 Labour productivity and skills.
-Given that the UK manufacturing has to compete on higher skilled industries, it becomes more important to have a sufficiently skilled labour force.
+Given that the UK manufacturing has to compete in higher skilled industries, it becomes more important to have a sufficiently skilled labour force.
 It is frequently argued that the UK has undervalued vocational training and skills, placing too much value on academic degrees, rather than engineering which has stronger benefit to the industrial sector.

-Macro-economic policy.
+Macroeconomic policy.
 A criticism of UK macro policy is that has relied too heavily on consumer spending to power economic growth.
 As a result, the UK has often had a low savings rate, (e.g. in 2007, the saving rate had fallen to nearly 0%).
-This reliance on spending and low saving rate has led to relatively low level of business investment.
+This reliance on spending and a low saving rate has led to relatively low level of business investment.